 The Albany County Business Development Corporation (ACBDC) was incorporated under the New York State Not-For-Profit Corporation Law on September 16, 1994.
-ACBDC was organized to promote economic growth and business retention in Albany County by offering financing through the Al Tech Revolving Loan Fund.
+ACBDC was organized to promote economic growth and business retention in Albany County by offering financing through the Al Tech Revolving Loan Fund and the Capital Region Advancement Fund.
 The Al Tech Loan Fund offers economic development financing at competitive interest rates to supplement traditional bank lending to businesses which demonstrate strong possibilities for growth, real property improvement, increased employment and retention of employment in the county.
+The Capital Region Advancement Fund was established to alleviate sudden and severe economic dislocation caused by the coronavirus (COVID-19) pandemic, to provide permanent resources to support economic resiliency, and to further the long-term economic adjustment objectives of eligible businesses.